nawka12/FuseLauncher/README.md

   - Alphabetical (A to Z)
   - Reverse alphabetical (Z to A)
   - Usage frequency
-- 📱 System and user app distinction
 - 🗑️ Quick uninstall for user apps

 ### Widget Support
 - ➕ Add and manage Android widgets
 - ↕️ Drag and drop widget reordering
-- 📐 Resize widgets to fit your needs
 - 🔍 Search available widgets by app or name

 ### Notifications